 We hope that your camper will never need to experience our Infirmary, but if she needs us we are here to help her get back on her feet!

 Camp Ton-A-Wandah employs at least two resident Registered Nurses each session and has a dedicated Medical Director which allows TAW to have 24/7 on call physician support.
 TAW will also have a dedicated physician ran clinic two times a week for sick visits and follow up care.
 Our primary goal is to make professional medical care available around the clock for our camp community.
 Camp medical staff is available on opening and closing days and by phone to discuss any medical concerns.
 Should an accident or illness be untreatable at our camp, we have arrangements for professional services (pediatric clinics, dentist, hospitals and specialty offices) in Hendersonville, North Carolina.
 Every effort will be made to contact parents before treatment is administered.

 We are committed to calling you if there is ever an issue that affects your daughter’s camp experience.
 This would include the following circumstances:

-If your camper needs to spend the night at the Infirmary.
+If your camper needs to spend more than one night at the Infirmary.

 If your camper needs prescription medication.